pdf-raku/Font-FreeType-raku/lib/Font/FreeType/BitMap.md

     Antialiasing is performed by default, but can be turned off by passing the `FT_RENDER_MODE_MONO` option.

 - Str()

 Returns an ascii display representation of the rendered glyph.

 - convert()

-produces a new bitmap, representing the bitmap rerendered as eight bit FT_PIXEL_MODE_GRAY.
+produces a new bitmap, re-rendered as eight bit FT_PIXEL_MODE_GRAY.